Leon Pryce

-Leon Pryce (born 9 October 1981) is an English rugby league coach, who is the current head coach of York Valkyrie in the Women's Super League, and footballer who played as a and in the 1990s, 2000s and 2010s.
+Leon Pryce (born 9 October 1981) is an English rugby league coach who is the head coach of York Valkyrie in the Women's Super League, and former rugby league footballer who played as a and in the 1990s, 2000s and 2010s.

-A Great Britain and England international back, he previously played for St Helens, with whom he had Challenge Cup, and Super League Championship success, the Catalans Dragons, Hull FC and the Bradford Bulls.
+A Great Britain and England international back, he played for St Helens, with whom he had Challenge Cup, and Super League Championship success, the Catalans Dragons, Hull FC and the Bradford Bulls.
 He is a product of the Bradford Bulls Academy system.

 Early and personal life

 Pryce was born on 9 October 1981, in Bradford, to Jamaican parents.
 He is the older brother of Bradford Bulls player Karl Pryce.
 His son, Will, is also a rugby player.
 His cousin, Steve Pryce, has coached in Jamaica, and he is also the cousin of Featherstone Rovers player Waine Pryce.

 Playing career

 Bradford Bulls

 At age 16, Pryce captained the England schools side.
 Pryce came through the academy ranks at Bradford Bulls, after the club signed him from amateur side Queensbury in Bradford.
 Pryce played for Bradford on the wing in the 1999 Super League Grand Final which was lost to St. Helens.
 He made his full début for England against France in 1999, and has also represented his home county of Yorkshire.

 Pryce played for Bradford on the wing in their 2001 Super League Grand Final victory against the Wigan.
 As Super League VI champions, Bradford played against 2001 NRL Premiers, the Newcastle Knights in the 2002 World Club Challenge.
 Pryce was selected for the substitutes bench in Bradford's victory.
 Later that year Pryce played for Bradford from the substitutes bench in their 2002 Super League Grand Final loss against St. Helens.

 In 2003, Pryce received 120 hours community service for unlawful wounding, after attacking former Bulls' fitness conditioner Eddie McGuinness with a glass.
 He played for Bradford from the substitutes bench in their 2003 Super League Grand Final victory against the Wigan.
 Having won Super League VIII, Bradford played against 2003 NRL Premiers, Penrith Panthers in the 2004 World Club Challenge.
 Pryce played at stand-off half back and scored a try in Bradford's 22–4 victory.
 He played for Bradford on the wing and scored a try in their 2005 Super League Grand Final victory against Leeds, winning the Harry Sunderland Award for a Man of the Match performance.